GaijinEntertainment/daScript/doc/source/stdlib/detail/builtin.rst

 .. |function-builtin-values| replace:: to be documented

-.. |structure_annotation-builtin-StringBuilderWriter| replace:: to be documented

 .. |any_annotation-builtin-clock| replace:: to be documented

 .. |any_annotation-builtin-das_string| replace:: to be documented

-.. |any_annotation-builtin-float3x4| replace:: to be documented

-.. |any_annotation-builtin-float4x4| replace:: to be documented

 .. |variable-builtin-DBL_MAX| replace:: to be documented